tjharke13/JsonToggler/README.md

 }
 ```

-4b.
 If you want to avoid file IO by reading JSON files, or you are using an API to serve up your feature toggles you can do something like the following.
+This enables you to get all features at one time and reuse the collection.

 ```C#
 using JsonToggler;